liske/needrestart-session/README.md

 About
 -----

-*needrestart-session* implements a DBus interface for notification of user sessions about obsolete user processes after system upgrades.
+*needrestart* checks which processes need to be restarted after library upgrades. *needrestart-session* implements a notification of user sessions about their obsolete processes after system upgrades.

 Install